MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copilot-features.md

 In the task details, all tasks that were created by using AI have a distinctive label, **suggested by AI**.
 You can customize these tasks to align them with your specific project requirements.
 Additionally, you have the flexibility to add manual tasks to the list.
 After the tasks are created, you can edit, remove, or append them by using the same process that's used for [manually created tasks](create-wbs.md).

 > [!NOTE]
 > AI-generated tasks do **not** automatically create assignees, dependencies, or task checklist items.
-You can add all the desired parameters after the tasks are automatically generated.
+You can add the desired parameters after the tasks are automatically generated.

 ## Risk assessments

 This capability lets project managers assess potential risks, receive suggested mitigation plans, and track ongoing issues with their projects.
 It uses a project's metadata, such as the project's scope, schedule, and budget, to assess risks and alert stakeholders about factors that might hinder project progress.
 The mitigation plan provides a set of recommended steps that project managers can use to address and minimize the identified risks.
 This proactive approach gives project managers the means to effectively manage and mitigate potential obstacles, so that they can help the project remain on track and minimize adverse impact.

+> [!NOTE]
+> Actuals such as time, expense or materials need to be logged to generate Risk assessment and Status report through Copilot.

 To use AI-generated risk assessments, follow these steps.